javierdelapuente/paas-charm/docs/explanation/index.rst

 The native 12-factor framework support in Rockcraft and Charmcraft provides an opinionated way to easily integrate your web application into the Juju ecosystem.
-The Juju ecosystem provides multitude of `curated software operators <https://charmhub.io/>`_ for your observability stack, database, SSO, and many more and allows their deployment and lifecycle management on metal, on VMs, on K8s and on cloud providers (see `substrates <https://documentation.ubuntu.com/juju/3.6/reference/cloud/>`_).
+The Juju ecosystem provides a multitude of `curated software operators <https://charmhub.io/>`_ for your observability stack, database, SSO, and many more and allows their deployment and lifecycle management on metal, on VMs, on K8s and on cloud providers (see `substrates <https://documentation.ubuntu.com/juju/3.6/reference/cloud/>`_).